Wir schaffen das: Criticism

 Some journalists also criticised the phrase and the motif behind it.
 Writing in Die Zeit in January 2016, Theo Sommer said that "wir schaffen das" was "no longer convincing".
 Mathias Müller von Blumencron wrote in Der Tagesspiegel in 2019 that Merkel had "divided" Germans when she said "wir schaffen das".

+In June 2025 Merkel critisized attempts by the Merz cabinet to turn away migrants, who crossed other European Union states before entering Germany, as a mistake.
+She emphasized that everybodys asylum claim ought to be checked before eventually turning them away.
+Head of the Federal Chancellery Thorsten Frei commented that Merkels original "Wir schaffen das" statement was correct at the time, because governments need to remain assertive when facing challenges.
+Nonetheless, Frei concluded, that people who come from other, safe, European countries to Germany are not refugees and that migration today has to be reduced.

+In August 2025 public broadcaster ARD produced a movie to commemorate the 10th anniversary of Merkels 2015 decision and her famous line.
+With only little screentime given to critics, well integrated former Syrians and well meaning experts dominated.
+Angela Merkel was given the opening and the closing sentence in the piece and journalist Marc Felix Serrao quipped, that even with the anti-migrant AfD being the strongest political party in the polls, the ARD's message was clear: Angela Merkel has nothing to reproach herself for.
+Serrao saw the hubris behind "Wir schaffen das" in the absence of a German migration policy and concluded that the nation had by 2025 become less safe and significantly poorer.

 Linguistic analysis

 "Wir schaffen das" has been compared to "yes we can", a phrase made popular by former American president Barack Obama in 2008.
 Then-Chancellor Helmut Kohl made a similar statement in the 1990 referencing the reunification of Germany, albeit using the future tense.

 Christian Lindner of the Free Democratic Party criticised Merkel's wording, saying it missed "what can we achieve?...
 How can we do it?...
 Who can do it?".
-Markus Feldenkirchen in Der Spiegel said the phrase alienated conservative German voters, stating the use of "wir" (English: "we") was "ineffective", asking "who are "we" when all borders are open?".
+Markus Feldenkirchen in Der Spiegel said the phrase alienated conservative German voters, stating the use of "wir" (English: "we") was "ineffective", asking "who are 'we' when all borders are open?".

 Some journalists also commented on similarities with "wir schaffen das" and the German translation of the name of the left-wing Spanish political party Podemos (English: "we can").